Yagavi1994/Wordle/README.md

 - For frequent players, ensuring the website's responsiveness across various screen sizes is crucial for seamless gameplay experiences.

+- Adding fun animations keeps the gameplay engaging and interesting.

 - Tracking and displaying the best scores across multiple sessions adds motivation for frequent players, allowing them to monitor their progress and strive for improvement.

 - Offering a variety of colorful themes helps maintain engagement for frequent players, preventing monotony and enhancing the overall user experience.